jatintiwari/jatintiwari.github.io/thoughts/src/markdown/web-enabled-cv.md

 > Most of the times we have to edit our {resume} in a very short period.

-For all the impromptu and most awaited opportunities, I wanted to make it easy to keep my {resume} updated and make it accessible for me <span class="mark">ALL THE TIME</span>.
+For all the impromptu and most awaited opportunities, I wanted to make it easy to keep my {resume} updated and make it <span class="mark">accessible to me <b>all the time</b></span>.
 So, I thought of hosting it on my website.

 My {resume} is available [here](https://www.jatintiwari.com/knowmore).
 The web version gives me a lot of flexibility.